Remedial Education and Literacy Issues

-As with other components of EWDJT programs, remedial education demonstrates the importance of coordination and partnership with organizations that offer services necessary for students to be successful.
+As with other components of JT programs, remedial education demonstrates the importance of coordination and partnership with organizations that offer services necessary for students to be successful.

 To improve adult literacy, the U.S. Department of Education’s Office of Adult Education has provided funding for programs to teach basic skills that can result in new employment.
 Funds included in this program also provide for transportation and child care services.